AshishYesale7/Calander-Ai/COMPLETE_EXPLANATION.md

 ## Innovation Highlights

 ### 1. **AI-Human Collaboration**
-Rather than replacing human planning, FutureSight augments human decision-making with AI insights, creating a collaborative planning experience.
+Rather than replacing human planning, Calendar.ai augments human decision-making with AI insights, creating a collaborative planning experience.

 ### 2. **Context-Aware Intelligence**
 The AI doesn't just respond to queries; it understands the user's context, goals, and patterns to provide proactive assistance.